 (G) Reimbursement and claims submission.

 (1) Each CBDD shall maintain a current fee schedule of usual and customary charges.
 Records of fee schedules must be maintained for a period of six years.
 The CBDD shall bill DODD its usual and customary charge for a TCM covered service.
-TCM services will be reimbursed the lesser of the CBDD's usual and customary charge or the rate found in appendix A to this rule.
-Without regard to the rate of reimbursement that may be identified in appendix A to this rule, no provider of TCM shall receive reimbursement at a rate in excess of the rate in the federally approved state plan amendment.
+TCM services will be reimbursed the lesser of the CBDD's usual and customary charge or the rate found in appendix DD to rule 5160-1-60 of the Administrative Code.
+Without regard to the rate of reimbursement that may be identified in appendix DD to rule 5160-1-60 of the Administrative Code, no provider of TCM shall receive reimbursement at a rate in excess of the rate in the federally approved state plan amendment.

 (2) Each CBDD is responsible for instituting collection efforts against third parties liable for the payment of TCM services as required by rule 5160-1-08 of the Administrative Code.
 The CBDD must maintain sufficient documentation to substantiate collection activities and any payments received.
 Sufficient documentation includes a written confirmation every twelve months from any known possible third party, if applicable, which states that the TCM service is not covered under that program or policy.